5 ways to secure your home

 While locks and cameras are your first line of defence (and they 100% need to be anyway), smart sensors and detectors work in the background to catch what those other systems might miss.
 Well, for the most part, it depends on what brand or system you use.

 When parents try to baby-proof their home, they have sensors on cabinets, windows and doors to make sure their kid can’t leave the house – it’s a similar concept.
-However, there are some that are focused on deterring burglars rather than keeping an eye on kids.
+However, you can install a detector that is focused on deterring anti-social behaviour and burglars rather than keeping an eye on kids.

 With these, you place them around doors, windows and other entry points to detect when they’re opened or if they’re broken.
 For example, door and window sensors can alert you the moment someone tries to gain entry where they shouldn’t.
 Glass break sensors listen for the specific sound of glass shattering and will send you an alert if they detect something is amiss.